CircuitChaos/vtlivesgram/README.md

 position of the mouse pointer is not used).
 Status bar also shows the current timestamp read from the input.

-Program terminates either when there's end-of-file on the input (for example when reading from a file) or when the window is closed.
+Program terminates either when there's end-of-file on the input (for example when reading from a file), when the window is closed or when **q** key is pressed.

 To summarize the controls: